The Magnificent Moodies: Release history

 The sleeve notes on the back cover of the original UK release include an (undated) review by Virginia Ironside, music critic of Daily Mail, which concludes, "With the Moody Blues, all you need to write is "MAGNIFICENT" in pink lipstick and leave it at that".
 A specially-written prose poem by Donovan recommending the band was also included.
 The Donovan poem was also included on the back cover of the US release.

-The band held a launch party for the album, with guests including Marianne Faithfull and George Harrison and Paul McCartney of The Beatles.
-The Beatles' manager Brian Epstein would become the Moody Blues' manager from September 1965 to October 1966, with the band becoming one of the support acts on The Beatles' 1965 UK tour in December.
+The band held a launch party for the album, with guests including George Harrison, Paul McCartney and Marianne Faithfull.

 The album did not make the Record Retailer/Music Week chart even though it reached number 5 in August 1965 in the New Musical Express album chart.
 The US album did not make the Billboard chart.
 It did however reach number 8 in Finland during the spring of 1966.

-After the album's release, the original line-up would release three more singles, though Laine and Warwick had left the group by the time the last of these, "Life's Not Life", was released in January 1967.
-They had both departed by late 1966 and were replaced by Justin Hayward (guitar/vocals) and John Lodge (bass/vocals).
-The new line-up would release two more singles during 1967, "Fly Me High" in May and "Love and Beauty" in September, before releasing the Moody Blues' second album Days of Future Passed in November that year.
+After the album's release, the band issued two further non-album singles, "Everyday" in October 1965 and "Boulevard de la Madeleine" in June 1966 (in the US, the B-side of the latter, "This is My House (But Nobody Calls)", was the A-side).
+Warwick left the group in July 1966, and was replaced by Rod Clark on bass for a few months before he and Laine both departed in October 1966.
+One track recorded with Clark, "Life's Not Life", was released as a single in January 1967, by which time Edge, Pinder and Thomas had recruited new members Justin Hayward (guitar/vocals) and John Lodge (bass/vocals).
+The new line-up would release two more singles during 1967 – "Fly Me High" in May and "Love and Beauty" in September – before releasing the Moody Blues' second album Days of Future Passed in November that year.